Southeastern celebrates 2017 Women's History Month

 HAMMOND – The Southeastern Louisiana University Department of History and Political

 Science will coordinate Women’s History Month throughout March with a series of free

-“As in the past, we will present a variety of interesting and intriguing topics through lectures, films and other presentations that focus on an interdisciplinary approach to women’s history,” said William Robison, head of the Department of History and Political Science.
-“We are pleased that colleagues with the Sims Memorial Library and the Department of Languages and Communication are joining us in providing a diverse program throughout the month.”
+“Women’s History Month will feature a variety of interesting topics that focus on an interdisciplinary approach to women’s history,” said William Robison, head of the Department of History and Political Science and coordinator of the series.
+“We are pleased that colleagues from other institutions and departments are joining us in providing a diverse program throughout the month.”

 For additional information about Southeastern’s Women’s History Month, contact the Department of History and Political Science at 985-549-2413 or firstname.lastname@example.org.